awesomephant/sian-website/recipes/pesto.md

 Tear the leaves from a bunch of basil and, add.
 Blend on a low speed.
 Add coarse sea salt to taste.
-Recipe / Twiglets :
-Preheat the oven to gas mark 6.
-Empty out 150g of wholemeal flour into a mixing bowl.
-Add 1 tsp of olive oil.
-Add 1 tsp of salt and.
-Add 1 tsp of water. (if the mixture appears too dry - add more water tsp by tsp) Mix together + form a dough.
-Melt 30g of vegan butter in a saucepan, with 1 heaped tbsp of marmite.
-Place the wholemeal mixture onto flour dusted board.
-Roll out into a thin and consistent rectangle.
-Find a pastry brush.
-Coat the first side of the dough with the marmite and butter glaze.
-Cover the glazed side with a piece of baking parchment.
-Carefully flip the dough so that the glazed side is face down.
-Place onto a baking tray.
-Coat the other side.
-Cut the dough into thin strips.
-Place in the oven for 6 - 10minutes; keep your eye on them, as they may need more time.
-Plate on a bed of chives.